DankLabDev/taskflows/README.md

 pip install taskflows
 ```

 Task execution metadata is stored in SQLite (default) or Postgresql.
 To use a personal database, set environment variable `TASKFLOWS_DB_URL` to your database URL.
-If using Postgresql, TASKFLOWS_DB_SCHEMA may also be set to use a custom schema.
+If using Postgresql, TASKFLOWS_DB_SCHEMA may also be set to use a custom schema (default schema is *taskflows*).

 ### Create Tasks
 Turn any function (optionally async) into a task that logs metadata to the database and sends alerts, allows retries, etc..